Formation patch

 A formation patch or formation badge is a military insignia that identifies a soldier's military formations.
-Originally developed during the 20th century for battlefield identification, it has persisted into the 21st century as an element of military heraldry.

 History

 Previous to the 20th Century, tactical control of military units in the field - particularly in the "post-Cromwell era" - was aided by the use of distinctively coloured uniforms and colours, standards and guidons.

 World War I

-During World War I (also known as the First World War or the Great War), as armies adopted drab coloured uniforms, the need to identify friendly troops in assaulting formations was made acute by the problems of intensive defensive firepower and the attendant problem of dispersion.
+During World War I, as armies adopted drab coloured uniforms, the need to identify friendly troops in assaulting formations was made acute by the problems of intensive defensive firepower and the attendant problem of dispersion.
 The British Army, among others, developed a solution whereby individual divisions, brigades, battalions and even companies were identified by distinctive coloured cloth insignia, either sewn to the uniform jacket (on the sleeves, or the back of the tunic), or painted on the helmet.
 These marks became common after the Battle of the Somme in 1916.
 These distinguishing marks were also alternately known as "Battle Patches".
 Other armies continued to identify regiments through the use of numerals, but did not identify military divisions through the use of patches.
 The United States Army, however, did develop a system of shoulder sleeve insignia with distinctive badges identifying individual divisions.